-Armenia occupies the territory of Armenian Uplands, consequently, its relief is basically mountainous and consists of numerous high mountain ridges (about 47% of the territory), intermountain hollows, extinct volcanic mountains, plateau and plains.
-Woods occupy 12 percent of territory.
+Armenia occupies the territory of Armenian Highlands, consequently, its relief is basically mountainous and consists of numerous high mountain ridges (about 47% of the territory), intermountain hollows, extinct volcanic mountains, plateau and plains.
+Woods occupy 12 percent of the territory.
 The average altitude of the territory is 1,800 meters above the sea level; the highest peak is Mount Aragats with an altitude of 4,090 meters and the lowest point is 400 meters above the sea level (Debed river).

 Mount Ararat, which was historically part of Armenia, is the highest mountain in the region.
 Now located in Turkey, but being clearly visible in Armenia, it is regarded by the Armenians as a symbol of their land.
 Because of this, the mountain is present on the Armenian national emblem today.